imdj/HNRelevant/README.md

 # HNRelevant
 Chrome extension that list relevant submissions to the one you're viewing on Hacker News.
 The results are embedded into the page as a sidebar.

+### Features
+- Embedded into the page
+- Native look and feel
+- Can easily fine-tune the query if the results are not relevant enough

 ### How it works
 It's based on [HN algolia search API](https://hn.algolia.com/api) and uses the title as a query